Exeter-Diabetes/All-Github-Guides/3-Repositories.md

 git commit -m ‘initial commit’ git remote add origin [Repository HTTPS URL from step 4]
 ```
-* "git add -A" tells Git to check ALL files within your folder for changes.
+* "git add -A" tells Git to "track" ALL files within your folder for changes.
 If any changes are found from the previous commit, Git will _recognise_ and _save_ these files and their changes.
+  * Notice how this is our first commit, so there is no "previous commit"!
+Git will recognise this and thereby track ALL files as being newly added - creating your first version.
 * "git commit" tells Git to **commit** these file changes to update the local Git repository.
-This essentially creates a new version of your project, where these saved changes are the difference.
+This essentially creates a new version of your project on your local device, where these saved changes are the difference from the old version.
-* " -m 'initial commit'" -m adds a command-line argument, which allows you to post a message along with your commit.
+* " -m 'initial commit'" -m adds a command-line argument, which allows you to post a comment along with your commit.
 This is extremely useful in versioning so you can keep track of _what_ changes you made, and how this version is different from the last.
 Feel free to change "initial commit" to whatever you like!
 But be sure to keep the single-quotation marks around it.
-* "git remote add origin" tells Git that you are adding a new final destination to PUSH your versions (commits) to. "origin" refers to a specific branch - but don't worry about this too much, you wont ever need to change or manage branches.
+* "git remote add origin" tells Git that you are adding a new final destination to PUSH your versions (commits) to. "origin" regards branching - but don't worry about this too much, we'll explore branches in the [next guide](https://github.com/Exeter-Diabetes/All-Github-Guides/blob/main/4-GitBash.md)
 * You can `Command + V` to paste your URL into the terminal, thereby giving the exact address to git so that it knows where to push your versions.

-###  Initialize local environment (Windows)
+### 2. Initialize local environment (Windows)
-1. As Mac and **Windows** have different file explorers and terminals, these two require two different set ups.
+1. As Mac and **Windows** have different file explorers and environments, these two require two different set ups.
 2. On File Explorer, find your project folder, which contains all of your project files
 3. Right click on the project folder and "Copy as path" - this will copy the folder's path into your clipboard
 4. Open Command Prompt (type "cmd" into the Windows menu), and type "cd " and paste your copied file path.